Indian, Anchorage: Description

 The community is located just west of Indian Creek and north of the Seward Highway within the Indian Valley.
 (The Seward Highway provides the only roadway access to Indian.)
 Although not part of the Chugach State Park, the community is entirely surrounded by the park.

 Although the Alaska Railroad passes through the southern edge of the community (and has a siding that runs most of the length of community) none of the railroad's regular passenger trains stop in Indian.
 However, there are two special event trains that operate out of the Anchorage station that turn around (reverse direction) in Indian before returning to Anchorage.
 These two trains include the annual Easter Train and the Holiday Train (which runs twice each day on selected Saturdays in December).
 Neither train allows passengers to disembark in Indian.

 The origin of the community (and currently one of the main attractions) is the Indian Valley Mine.
 The mine was established 1920 and is currently listed on the National Register of Historic Places.

+Climate

+Indian Creek Pass rises out of Indian to the north, up the Indian Valley and into the Chugach Mountains.
+Indian Creek Pass has a subalpine climate (Köppen Dfc).